 All patients and visitors will be evaluated prior to entry at any of our San Ysidro Health clinics.
 If you show symptoms, you will be provided with a mask and may be asked to remain outside of the facility or be isolated from other patients in order to minimize contact.

 Our organization is closely monitoring this situation and making adjustments as needed.
 We are also following protocols and recommendations provided by the Centers of Disease Control and Prevention (CDC), San Diego County Health and Human Services Agency and state/local health officials.

 Call our San Ysidro Health Line (SYHealthLine) at 619-205-6792 and speak directly with a health care provider Monday thru Friday between 8:00 am – 6:00 pm and Saturdays, 8:00 am to 4:00 pm.
 These Telehealth visits are both convenient and safe for all.

 HELP US STOP THE SPREAD OF COVID-19

-- Wash your hands often with soap and water for at least 20 seconds.
-If soap and water aren’t available, use an alcohol-based sanitizer that is at least 60% alcohol.
+- Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that is at least 60% alcohol.

-- Clean and disinfect frequently touched surfaces using a regular household cleaner spray or wipes.
+- Clean and disinfect frequently touched household surfaces often.

 Food Distribution Sites in San Diego County